 Turn on public commenting for your board in your board’s settings in the sidebar.
 Please note that your board must be public in order to be able to turn on this feature.
 Also, don’t be worried about the trolls of the world, board admins can easily delete any unwanted comments.

-If you have a Business Class or Trello Gold account, you can add a custom background to your roadmapping board, which is great for adding a bit of character and branding.
 One thing that you can do is upload your company’s logo as a background and tile it across the board, but an even cooler option is to place your logo or image on a background that integrates nicely with the list layout.

 Because Trello is responsive to the size of your browser window, it can require a little bit of trial and error to find the perfect location for your logo so that it displays in most window sizes.
 Here are some basic guidelines for creating a custom board background like mine: